-1. Details of Director responsible for BR

-a) Details of the Director responsible for implementation of the BR policy/policies b) Details of the BR head
+- 1. Details of Director responsible for BR - a) Details of the Director responsible for implementation of the BR policy/policies

 The "Board Governance, Nomination and Compensation Committee" is responsible for the implementation of the CSR policy.
 Please refer page 123 of this Annual Report.